xapax/security/connections.md

 ## Connecting to SMTP

+A crappy script to connect to a smtp-server and if you are allowed to test for users with VRFY it goes ahead and test for the users that you input from a file.
 One very important thing to note here, that had me stuck for quite a while is that you need to send the query strings in raw-format

 The `\r` here is fundamental!!